Claude Opus 4.5Batch 1

 • A Warburg manometer (to measure oxygen uptake)

-• An air turbine ultracentrifuge (to sediment particles inside cells)
+• An air turbine (to sediment particles inside cells)

 • A heliostat (for dark field microscopy)